Syringomyelia is a condition caused by a fluid-filled cavity, or syrinx, which forms within the spinal cord.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Syringomyelia is a life-long disease requiring complex management over the life span.
 Vigilant monitoring of patients with a history of Chiari malformation, spinal cord injury, or myelomeningocele is necessary.
-Declines in neurologic function mandate evaluation for the presence of syrinx or spinal instability.
+Changes in neurologic function should be evaluated with imaging to assess the presence/expansion of syrinx or spine instability.
+35

 Dynamic 4D phase contrast-enhanced MRI to analyze CSF flow dynamics within the syrinx.

 A survey of the pediatric section of the American Association of Neurological Surgeons favors surgical intervention for cranial nerve dysfunction, motor/sensory loss, and scoliosis associated with syringomyelia.31 Treatment of asymptomatic patients with CM-I and syringomyelia with conservative management versus early surgical intervention is unclear.32 Although posterior fossa decompression is the most common treatment modality for children with CM-I and syringomyelia, optimal surgical technique has not been determined.32 Consideration may also be given to the timing of neurosurgical intervention before scoliosis surgery.

 - Refinements of surgical techniques: surgery to open spinal subarachnoid space versus syrinx shunt, posterior fossa decompression with or without duraplasty in patients with CM-I and syringomyelia.